Graduate Program in the Department of Mathematics and Statistics

 Dr. Ellen Kirkman

-Most of the classes in which graduate students are enrolled have fewer than twelve students.
-This permits a great deal of personal interaction between the faculty and students.
+There is a great deal of personal interaction between the faculty and students.
 The faculty of the department have diverse interests and are willing to share them with students.

 The department sponsors a chapter of Pi Mu Epsilon (a mathematical honor society) as well as a Mathematics Club.
 The Math Club sponsors both academic and social activities including colloquia, intramural sports teams and picnics.